 If you are looking to reupholster your dining room chairs with new fabric and protective clear vinyl, then this tutorial will walk you step by step on how to do that.

-To reupholster your dining room chairs using only the new fabric, follow the step by step instructions below and omit the vinyl applications steps.
+To reupholster your dining chairs using only the new fabric, follow the step by step instructions below and skip the the vinyl applications steps.

 Alright, lets get started…